 - Stripe

-checkout.session.completedfires → n8n invites member to Circle via API → member gets access within seconds - Stripe
+checkout.session.completedfires → n8n invites member to Circle via API → access within seconds - Stripe

 customer.subscription.deletedfires → n8n removes member from paid spaces → offboarding email sent - Stripe